almanzanas/ifoodDataAnalystTest/README.md

+# Campaign Acceptance Data Analysis
-# ifood - Data Analyst Test
+## ifood - Data Analyst Test

 In this repository you can find the development of the Data Analyst Test for iFood as a personal project.